PolyhedraZK/PolyhedraDocs/docs/litepaper/index.md

 - 150 seconds/token for Llama-3 (8B parameters) on a single-thread CPU
 - Amortized, we can prove 0.8 million parameters per second, 4 orders of magnitude faster than any number previously reported.

 Polyhedra anticipates this to improve significantly over the next 12-24 months.
-We are actively building [hardware accelerations for our scheme](https://github.com/PolyhedraZK/blogs/blob/main/blogs/sumcheck_cuda.md)[14] and developing a [distributed prover infrastructure](https://eprint.iacr.org/2023/1271)[15, 16] where multiple nodes can collaboratively work on the same proofs.
+We are actively building [hardware accelerations for our scheme](https://github.com/PolyhedraZK/blogs/blob/main/blogs/sumcheck_cuda.md)[<a href="#ref14">14</a>] and developing a [distributed prover infrastructure](https://eprint.iacr.org/2023/1271)[<a href="#ref15">15</a>, <a href="#ref16">16</a>] where multiple nodes can collaboratively work on the same proofs.
 Through these innovations, we are moving steadily toward our goal of real-time proving, where proof generation matches inference speed, effectively eliminating latency in the user experience.
 These performance leaps enable the practical verification of AI models and computations with significantly reduced costs and latency to support a wide range of applications, from privacy-preserving inference to compliance-driven model audits.

 ### 2.2 ExPoS: Expanded Proof of Stake for unified consensus
-Expanded Proof of Stake (ExPoS) forms the consensus backbone of ExpChain, leveraging [zkBridge technology](https://dl.acm.org/doi/pdf/10.1145/3548606.3560652)[16] to unify and connect staking mechanisms across all blockchains into a cohesive network.
+Expanded Proof of Stake (ExPoS) forms the consensus backbone of ExpChain, leveraging [zkBridge technology](https://dl.acm.org/doi/pdf/10.1145/3548606.3560652)[<a href="#ref16">16</a>] to unify and connect staking mechanisms across all blockchains into a cohesive network.

 By utilizing zero-knowledge proofs, ExPoS secures and transparently manages staking, allowing for omnichain staking and expanded use of liquid assets, anticipating a future where high throughput and seamless interoperability are crucial not just for AI applications but for all decentralized workflows.
 This consensus model provides users with boundless security, greater flexibility and seamless integration, regardless of underlying blockchain architecture.

 ### 2.3 zkPyTorch: Developer-Friendly Integration
 zkPyTorch bridges the gap between traditional AI development workflows and zero-knowledge machine learning (zkML) by automating the conversion of PyTorch operations into zk circuits.
 This integration allows developers to use familiar tools while significantly reducing the time and complexity of deploying zk-enabled AI applications, providing:
-- [Automated circuit generation](https://blog.polyhedra.network/scaling-trust-in-the-age-of-artificial-intelligence/)[11] and optimization for common AI tasks.
+- [Automated circuit generation](https://blog.polyhedra.network/scaling-trust-in-the-age-of-artificial-intelligence/)[<a href="#ref11">11</a>] and optimization for common AI tasks.
 - Reducing development time from months to days.
 - Compatibility with evolving machine learning models for future-proof deployments.
 - Reduction in proof generation times by 99.99%.